luizbgomide/sovereign/combat.md

 ### Reload a Weapon (Main Action)

 Reload a crossbow from a Readied case of quarrels.
-Bows and crossbows may be reloaded as an On Turn action if the shooter has at least Shoot-1 skill; otherwise it’s a Move action to nock a new arrow in a bow.
+Bows and crossbows may be reloaded as a Free action if the shooter has at least Shoot-1 skill; otherwise it’s a Move action to nock a new arrow in a bow.

 ### Pick up an Item (Move Action)